Sections Of This Article:

 Hublot x Ferrari:

 The collaboration between luxury Swiss watchmaker Hublot and Italian sports car manufacturer Ferrari has produced several iconic timepieces.
-The Hublot Big Bang Ferrari collection (above) features design elements inspired by Ferrari cars, such as the use of materials like carbon fiber and innovative case shapes resembling car components.
+The Hublot Big Bang Ferrari collection (above) features design elements inspired by Ferrari cars, such as the use of materials like carbon fibre and innovative case shapes resembling car components.

 Tag Heuer x Alec Monopoly: